desilinguist/swig-srilm/README.md

 - A local Python and/or Perl installation
 - The SRILM toolkit (v1.7.1).
 If you have an older version of SRILM e.g., the 1.5.x series then you should use the `old_srilm` branch.
 Note that SRILM should have been compiled as position independent code.
 You can do that by using the command `MAKE_PIC=yes make` when compiling SRILM.

-*IMPORTANT*: This code has only been tested on x86-64 machines running Linux.
-It will probably not work on other UNIXes, including Mac OS X.
+*IMPORTANT*: This code has been extensively tested on x86-64 machines running Linux.
+There's a branch (`macosx`) that should compile on the latest version of OS X 10.11 (assuming you have installed `swig`) but only with the built-in python (`/usr/bin/python`).
+Please freel free to try it and let me know if it does/doesn't work.

 #### Installation:
 - Modify the following environment variables at the top of the included Makefile: